RunestoneInteractive/httlads/_sources/Statistics/cs2_new_business_data.rst

 As in our previous study case, we will have some rows with a value of #N/A. In this case, In one spreadsheet there is a name "Venezuela, RB" and in the other spreadsheet it has "Venezuela, the Bolivarian Republic of."
-You will have to clean up this data, and make the names manually match where they don't already.
+You will have to clean up this data and make the names manually match where they don't already.